 T-shirts are a fantastic way of breathing new life into your Company Mascot and a great way for your business to advertise specific information to the masses, or update a company logo.

 You can choose different colours, sizes and shapes of shirt, you can have it printed on or a vinyl sticker created it’s up to you.
 The possibilities are only limited by your imagination so think of the shirt as a blank canvas and build your idea around existing information or a completely new design that you like.

 Here’s an idea… Turn your boy bear into a girl bear with a lovely pink dress.

 A large portion of Mascots are typically gender neutral, unless otherwise specified by the client.
 We make boy mascots and girl mascots in both humanoid and animal form that can be easily distinguished, but for the most part a cuddly Character can be either male or female depending on what you accessorise them with.

 A second set of clothes can make your Mascot much more flexible, effectively allowing you to have two mascots for the price of one.
 This is especially useful for entertainers who can tailor their costumes to a specific event.
 For example, a princess party may require a Character in a pink Tutu, but a superhero party may require capes and masks to appear more macho.

 A change of outfit is the most cost effective way to cater to both of these needs.

-As we are going down the list, the ideas to accessorise your Character are becoming more complex and will require additional thought.
+As we are going down the list, the ideas for your mascot accessories are becoming more complex and will require additional thought.
 However, adding an additional head to your Mascot is still a great alternative to creating a full new version of your old Costume.